 - Disable recording: Zoom has a feature that will automatically record your call.
 You should disable this, or make sure all participants are aware

-Be sure to review these features in Zoom’s settings and read up on how to keep your event secure(this will open in a new window).
+Be sure to review these features in Zoom’s settings and read up on how to keep your event secure.

 Make sure everyone can take part safely

 It’s advisable to think about the following steps before a workshop:

 - Access: You might want to distribute a guide to the basic features of your platform ahead of time

 - Make your workshop as inclusive as possible: You could enable closed captions in Zoom, for example.